Azuremis/predict-hacker-news-popularity/artifacts/PredictHackerNews.md

 ---

-**With this blueprint, you have a comprehensive, step-by-step guide** that ensures your entire team can **track progress**, understand how to **transform data** and **build models**, and know exactly **how to collaborate** on code and deployment.
-You’ll produce a robust upvote prediction system while practicing real-world data science and MLOps skills.
+**With this blueprint, we have a comprehensive, step-by-step guide** that ensures your entire team can **track progress**, understand how to **transform data** and **build models**, and know exactly **how to collaborate** on code and deployment.
+You'll produce a robust upvote prediction system while practicing real-world data science and MLOps skills.

 **Best of luck building your Hacker News upvote predictor!** 🌟